DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 .. tip::

-    If the majority of your routes do not require being logged in and you only have a handful that do, it is better to leave the ``ADMINLTE2_USE_LOGIN_REQUIRED`` undefined or set to ``False`` and instead use the
+    If the majority of your routes do not require being logged in and you only have a handful of routes that do, it is better to leave the ``ADMINLTE2_USE_LOGIN_REQUIRED`` undefined or set to ``False`` and instead use the
     :ref:`authorization/function_views:login required decorator` or